smokeytempo/valchecker/readme.md

-## if u need help, found bugs or have suggests (or u wanna a free acc): https://discord.gg/r3Y5KhM7kP
+## if u need help, found bugs or have suggests: https://discord.gg/r3Y5KhM7kP

 pls leave a star if u liked it